KodenOps/40-days-cka/01-docker/README.md

 These processes are kinda automated and bundled as a single image using the Dockerfile

 #### Syntax
-Depending on the type of application, you have to specify a base application.
+Firstly, in the root of your application code, create a file and name it Dockerfile.
+No extension.

-- Since this is react app, normally, you would need to download node on your computer.
+- Depending on the type of application, you have to specify a base application.
+Since this is react app, normally, you would need to download node on your computer.
 So the starting point for our dockerfile will be node
 ```
 FROM node:node:18-alpine